 The Royal Commission spoke with more than 80 former students of Brisbane Grammar School and St Paul’s School.

 Lynch abused scores of students and even though some claim to have reported the abuse to the headmaster and other members of the school board, they were often mistreated, not believed or, alternatively, the headmaster claimed not to know about it.

 The counsellor was allowed to provide “treatment” for vulnerable young boys behind closed doors, with no questions asked.
 No one looked in his drawers and saw the baby oil, towels and tissues — odd items to find in a counsellor’s desk.

 Coote and Howell assumed Lynch could be trusted and when things went wrong, it was the student’s fault.

 This kind of victim-blaming and institutional neglect is disgusting.
-We won’t stand for it — but we’ll stand by you.

 Get the justice you deserve with Kelso Lawyers.
 We want to hear your story.
 Call (02) 4907 4200 or complete the online form before you accept payment from the National Redress Scheme.